jedibatman/Backbone.Schema/README.md

 ```

 #### Type `percent`
-Converts value to hundredths of number.
-Represents as string in format of [current culture](https://github.com/jquery/globalize#culture).
+Converts value to the hundredths of number.
+Represents as the string in a format of [current culture](https://github.com/jquery/globalize#culture).
 ```js
 model.property('percentProperty', 'percent');